ooni/spec/nettests/ts-017-web-connectivity.md

 3. we are redirected ten times.

-At the end of the measurement, we have the following information obtained either from the classic algorithm of the test helper:
+At the end of the measurement, we have the following information:

-1. DNS lookups for the domain in the input URL (obtained using the "classic" tag if the Web Connectivity implementation is using extensions);
+1. "classic" DNS lookups for the domain in the input URL;

-2. TCP connects and possibly TLS handshakes towards TCP endpoints constructed using the URL scheme or an explicit port and IP addresses resolved by "classic" DNS lookups (we can extract these results by checking for the "classic" tag if Web Connectivity implements extensions);
+2. "classic" TCP connects and possibly TLS handshakes towards TCP endpoints constructed using the URL scheme or an explicit port and IP addresses resolved by "classic" DNS lookups;

 3. the result of each HTTP request that was attempted possibly including a final webpage (right inside the `requests` key);

-4. results of DNS lookups, TCP connects, and TLS handshakes performed by the test helper and directly comparable to the information in point 2 above;
+4. results of DNS lookups, TCP connects, and TLS handshakes performed by the test helper and directly comparable to the corresponding "classic" results;

 5. the final response obtained by the test helper, if any;

-6. possibly additional information obtained through extensions.
+6. possibly additional non-"classic" information obtained through extensions.

 Based on this information, Web Connectivity needs to compute the following test keys.